 Furthermore, establishing priorities is one of the most critical components of Project Management.
 Stakeholder management is no exception.

-A Project Manager may also provide various markers to prioritize each Stakeholder based on the influence and relevance to the project.
-These data can assist the Manager in determining who should be given priority and in analyzing change requests that impact the project's scope, timeline, and resources.
-The Manager is required to collect information on the significant people and organizations that have been identified and their priorities, expectations, and the ways in which your project will affect those areas.
+A project manager may also provide various markers to prioritize each stakeholder based on their influence and relevance to the project.
+These data can assist the Manager in determining who should be given priority and analyzing change requests that impact the project's scope, timeline, and resources.
+The Manager must collect information on the significant people and organizations that have been identified and their priorities, expectations, and how your project will affect those areas.
 Concerns and fears should be discussed.

-Putting the Service Into Operation: Involving relevant Stakeholders in defining and assessing a service is one of the responsibilities of the management of service portfolios.
+Putting the Service Into Operation: One of the responsibilities of service portfolio management is involving relevant Stakeholders in defining and assessing a service.

 Putting in Place the Service: Keeping Stakeholders up to date on the deployment of the service is a crucial component of the project that must be carried out throughout its whole.
 By carrying out these steps, Stakeholders will be included in developing the service.